Oscar (1991 film): Theatrical

-The film was released theatrically in the United States on April 26, 1991, and had nine international releases from June until September.
+The film was released theatrically in the United States on April 26, 1991, and had nine international releases from June to September.

 Home media

 Oscar was released on VHS on September 11, 1991, followed by a LaserDisc edition on November 11.
 The film was released on DVD on May 6, 2003, and later received a Blu-ray release by Kino Lorber on September 5, 2018.

 Reception

 Critical response

-On review aggregator website Rotten Tomatoes, the film holds a 12% approval rating based on 17 reviews, with an average rating of 3.70/10.
-On Metacritic, the film has a weighted average score of 47 out of 100, indicating "mixed or average reviews".
+On review aggregator website Rotten Tomatoes, the film holds an 11% approval rating based on 18 reviews, with an average rating of 3.70/10.
+On Metacritic, the film has a weighted average score of 47 out of 100 based on 20 critics, indicating "mixed or average reviews".

 Contemporary reviews

 Oscar received mixed reviews from critics upon release.
 Dave Kehr of the Chicago Tribune wrote, "Landis does his best to give the material a cartoonlike rhythm and stylized sense of movement ... but the labored, repetitive screenplay, by Michael Barrie and Jim Mulholland, defeats him."
 He continued, "For a film meant to define a lighter and fresher image for Stallone, Oscar doesn't quite get the job done."
 Owen Gleiberman of Entertainment Weekly gave the film a grade of "D+", writing: "Director John Landis executes the mechanics of farce without a trace of the speed or effervescence this material demands.
 Every chuckle feels engineered."

 Conversely, Tribune reviewer Gene Siskel gave the film a score of three out of four stars.
-While he described the first reel as "disastrous," he added that the film included "truly funny work by enormously talented supporting players."
+While he described the first reel as "disastrous", he added that the film included "truly funny work by enormously talented supporting players."
 Roger Ebert was in full agreement with Siskel on Siskel & Ebert & the Movies and they gave the film "two thumbs up".
 Variety stated the film was an "intermittently amusing throwback to gangster comedies of the 1930s.
-While dominated by star Sylvester Stallone and heavy doses of production and costume design, pic is most distinguished by sterling turns by superb character actors."
+While dominated by star Sylvester Stallone and heavy doses of production and costume design, the pic is most distinguished by sterling turns by superb character actors."
 Kathleen Maher of The Austin Chronicle gave the film three out of five stars, commending Stallone's performance: "I'm not used to having much good to say about the guy, but Stallone has evidenced a nascent sense of humor before, and here he allows it to blossom."

 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-Oscar was nominated for three Razzie Awards at the 12th Golden Raspberry Awards in 1992: Worst Actor (Sylvester Stallone), Worst Director (John Landis) and Worst Supporting Actress (Marisa Tomei).
+Oscar was nominated for three Razzie Awards at the 12th Golden Raspberry Awards in 1992: Worst Actor (Sylvester Stallone), Worst Director (John Landis), and Worst Supporting Actress (Marisa Tomei).